- Blog

 Goals of Squeeze Pages vs. Landing Pages

-A squeeze page is better suited to a goal that is intentional and to the point.
+A squeeze page is better suited to a single conversion goal.
 It will quickly gather a name and email address and allow your customer to move on and further explore the website.

 Page Length and Format